betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](https://doi.org/10.1145/2776880.2787670)
     * [Physically Based Shading SIGGRAPH 2015 Course](https://blog.selfshadow.com/publications/s2015-shading-course)

     Internal project from Disney Animation.
 This paper describes the full Disney BSDF (sometimes referred to in the wider industry as Disney BRDF v2) used in Hyperion, and also describes a novel subsurface scattering technique called normalized diffusion subsurface scattering.
 The Disney BSDF is the shading model for everything ever rendered using Hyperion, and normalized diffusion was Hyperion's subsurface model from *Big Hero 6* up through *Moana*.
+For a public open-source implementation of the Disney BSDF, check out [PBRT v3](https://github.com/mmp/pbrt-v3)'s implementation.
+Also, check out [Pixar's RenderMan](https://renderman.pixar.com) for an implementation in a commercial renderer!

 9. **Approximate Reflectance Profiles for Efficient Subsurface Scattering**